greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 > **Note** The `gp_resource_group_bypass_catalog_query` server configuration parameter is enforced only when resource group-based resource management is active.

-When set to `true` -- the default -- Greenplum Database's resource group scheduler bypasses all queries that read from system catalogs.
+When set to `true` -- the default -- Greenplum Database's resource group scheduler bypasses all queries that read exclusively from system catalogs.
 When this configuration parameter is set to `false` and the database has reached the maximum amount of concurrent transactions, the scheduler can block queries that exclusively read from system catalogs.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|